bbauska/meta-react-basics/README.md

 </p>
 <!-- width="4.0in" height="2.5479451006124236in"} -->

-During this section (01), you'll learn how to develop a working familiarity with a basic structure and use of the React.js library.
+<p>During this section (01), you'll learn how to develop a working
+familiarity with a basic structure and use of the React.js library.</p>

-Explore the concepts and practical use of state and stage management and discover how to set up navigation and make use of assets in your React apps.
+<p>Explore the concepts and practical use of state and stage management and
+discover how to set up navigation and make use of assets in your React apps.</p>

-You'll begin by learning how to work with React to build modern user interfaces or UIs on websites front ends.
+<p>You'll begin by learning how to work with React to build modern user
+interfaces or UIs on websites front ends.</p>

-This involves the concept of standalone parts of the User Interface or UI.
+<p>This involves the concept of standalone parts of the User Interface or
+UI.</p>

-These standalone bits of UI are commonly referred to as <b>components</b>.
+<p>These standalone bits of UI are commonly referred to as <b>components</b>.</p>

-You'll explore components in more detail later in this module.
+<p>You'll explore components in more detail later in this module.</p>

-For now, it's enough for you to know that every website's UI is built on a foundation of components and composability.
+<p>For now, it's enough for you to know that every website's UI is built
+on a foundation of components and composability.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ w1-s01-b. components & composability (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->